Figure 1. Position of the sun in different seasons

 A significant amount of heat can be lost from a building through its windows, especially during the cold winter months.
 Also in the winter it is important to maximise heat gain from the low angle sun.
 Blinds and shutters can help reduce the amount of heat loss as they can also be raised to maximise passive solar gains entering the building when needed.
 In contrast, solar protective glass will reduce solar gains year-round, even in the winter.

 In commercial buildings this can mean that less heating is required in the morning to get the building to a comfortable temperature and in homes we will appreciate the lower heating bills.
-To achieve this, follow the best practice guide recommended by ES-SO.
+To achieve this, follow this best practice guide recommended by ES-SO.

 - Close the blinds at night on the east and south-east elevations to protect from early morning heat gains.